The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Sources of Heterogeneous Treatment Effects

 \subsection{Heterogeneity Across and Within Age and Years of Schooling}

-Age and years of schooling stand out as characteristics that differ substantially across quartiles in Figure \ref{fig5_interquartile}.
-As these variables are likely to be correlated, they could, in principle, capture the same underlying factor(s).
+Motivated by the finding that age and years of schooling differ substantially across quartiles in Figure \ref{fig5_interquartile}, this section shows that older workers have larger losses due to displacement conditional on schooling, while lower-educated workers have larger losses conditional on age.
+Since these variables are likely to be correlated, they could, in principle, capture the same underlying factor(s).
 In Panel A of Figure \ref{fig6_contour}, we plot treatment-control differences (i.e. ATEs) estimated separately for $80$ combinations of age and schooling.

 As is evident from the figure, a higher age is associated with a larger ATE regardless of the level of schooling, and longer schooling is associated with a smaller ATE regardless of age.
 Young workers with at least a bachelor's degree lose less than ten percent of their earnings, whereas old workers who have not completed high school suffer losses of over 40 percent.
 Panel B shows AIPW estimates instead.
 These estimates adjust for any imbalances related to X-variables within each cell but, as expected, the results are almost identical to the ATEs.
-In the appendix (figure \ref{Fig:AppCountourCATE}), we show that the corresponding CATE estimates are similar, but less noisy.
+In the appendix (Figure \ref{Fig:AppCountourCATE}), we show that the corresponding CATE estimates are similar, but less noisy.

 In panels C and D we exploit GRF predictions \textit{within} each of these $80$ age-schooling combinations.
 They show ATE estimates among the most (least) resilient CATE quartile \textit{within} each combination.
 In (almost) all $80$ cases, the GRF identifies at least a quarter of workers with ATEs below the overall grand mean, and a quarter with ATEs above the overall grand mean.
 The worst-affected quartile (as identified by the GRF) of $30$ year-old university graduates has larger earnings losses than the least affected quartile of $55$-year old compulsory school graduates.